-All the October Country Inn’s dinners are internationally themed (check us out), and a rice pilaf is often a part of many of our meals.
+All the October Country Inn’s dinners are internationally themed, and a rice pilaf is often a part of many of our meals.
 A pilaf is typically rice that is cooked in a seasoned broth, such as chicken broth.
 Also, as with many of our dishes, sautéed or uncooked diced onions play a fundamental part in the list of ingredients.
 Consequently, a quick primer on dicing onions seems an appropriate topic before launching into the recipe.

 The beauty of rice pilaf is that the basic dish is especially open to endless additions and variations.
 This particular recipe incorporates dried basil and toasted pine nuts.
-To make enough to serve 4 to 6 diners, collect the following ingredients:
+Serves about 4 to 6 persons.

 - 1 cup of rice (we use Uncle Ben’s)